besupernow/Develop-You/LICENSE.md/.gitignore/README.md

 ***
 <p>Under Development</p>

-More info on looks and design can be found here [Click Here](https://github.com/besupernow/Develop-You/blob/master/moreinfo.md)
+More info on looks and design can be found [here](https://github.com/besupernow/Develop-You/blob/master/moreinfo.md)